CLozano03/myAoC/README.md

  - Contain errors.
  - Not be efficient in terms of time/memory.
- - Be unreadable and lacking in documentation (code comments are in Spanish).
+ - Be unreadable and lacking in documentation (comments may be in Spanish).

+### Inputs

+The input of my problems are each in their respective folder.
+They are passed to the program as standard input or the program directly opens the file.

 ### License
 Code under [MIT license](https://github.com/CLozano03/myAoC/blob/main/LICENSE).